WebAR-rocks/WebAR.rocks.face/README.md

 * `WEBARROCKSFACE.toggle_pause(<boolean> isPause)`: pause/resume,

-* `WEBARROCKSFACE.toggle_slow(<boolean> isSlow)`: toggle the slow rendering mode: because this API consumes a lot of GPU resources, it may slow down other elements of the application.
-If the user opens a CSS menu for example, the CSS transitions and the DOM update can be slow.
-With this function you can slow down the rendering in order to relieve the GPU.
-Unfortunately the tracking and the 3D rendering will also be slower but this is not a problem is the user is focusing on other elements of the application.
-We encourage to enable the slow mode as soon as a the user's attention is focused on a different part of the canvas,

 * `WEBARROCKSFACE.set_animateDelay(<integer> delay)`: Change the `animateDelay` (see `init()` arguments),

 * `WEBARROCKSFACE.set_inputTexture(<WebGLTexture> tex, <integer> width, <integer> height)`: Change the video input by a WebGL Texture instance.
 The dimensions of the texture, in pixels, should be provided,